elysehadid/elysehadid.github.io/README.md

 - Finding design inspiration to mimick and build off of
 - Finding a font/typeface that felt professional and still had a sense of whimsy
 - Narrowing down information to include about myself so the site is easy to skim
-- Meeting/maintaining WCAG color contrast standards while still being able to make the site colorful
+- Meeting/maintaining WCAG color contrast standards while still being able to give the site a fun splash of color
 - Writing simple CSS that is easy to extend and refactor
 - Avoiding hosting any media; I don't use a CMS for assets or content, so I had to get creative in a few places
 - Avoiding getting stuck: I opted to roll with whatever I end up making instead of being a perfectionist